 Voluntary Leave of Absence

-Ordinarily, the college expects full-time students to complete the bachelor's degree in four academic years.
-However, at times family, medical, personal, or financial emergencies arise that may interrupt one’s studies.
-Students who must leave the College for a short time but who intend to return to their studies may apply for a Leave of Absence for up to four consecutive semesters.
-The Leave of Absence form is initiated with the Dean of Students and must be filed in the Registrar's Office by the end of the open registration period at the start of the semester (includes Winter term) in which the leave is to take effect.
+Ordinarily, the College expects full-time students to complete the bachelor's degree in four academic years.
+However, at times family, medical, personal, or financial emergencies arise that may interrupt one's studies.
+Students who must leave the College for a short time but who intend to return to their studies may request a Voluntary Leave of Absence for up to four consecutive semesters.
+Students who do not return within two years will be re-classified as Withdrawn from the College; withdraw policies and procedures will then apply*.
+The Voluntary Leave of Absence process is initiated with the Dean of Students.
+Students receiving financial aid are advised to consult the Student Financial Aid Office before requesting a Voluntary Leave of Absence in order to verify how their financial aid package might be impacted.

 The Dean of Students may grant a voluntary medical leave of absence during a semester or session, so long as appropriate medical documentation is provided.